On this page:

 - You may choose to receive alerts for the Dayton Campus, Lake Campus, or both.
-If you travel between campus, it is recommended that you select both campuses.
+If you travel between campuses, it is recommended that you select both campuses.

 My Account Overview

-When you click the Save and Continue button on the WINGS Express, Wright State Alert! – Emergency Notification page, a new page will open.
+When you click the Save and Continue button on the WINGS Express, Wright State Alert!—Emergency Notification page, a new page will open.
 You can manage all of your contact information on this website except for your official @wright.edu email address and password.
 Hover over buttons to edit or add.
 You can add phone numbers and emails for other people, including family members, emergency contacts, and others.

-Wright State Alert! is currently a broadcast-only system.
+Wright State Alert is currently a broadcast-only system.
 It is intended to send out and/or post timely information about real or potential life threatening situations.
-Review Wright State's Emergency Action Plan for Dayton campus or Lake campus and become familiar with how you should respond to anticipated emergencies.
-They provide a brief overview for how you should preparation and response to most emergency situations at the Dayton and Lake campuses.
+Review Wright State's Emergency Action Plans for Dayton Campus or Lake Campus for a brief overview of how you should prepare for and respond to most emergency situations.

 Yes, you are.
 Wright State University is required by federal law to have a method in place to alert you of an emergency.
 Your Wright.edu email is the minimum push notification method that complies with the federal requirement.
 Therefore, your name and wright.edu email address are uploaded daily into an account at Rave Mobile Safety.